shospodarets/sass-to-js/README.md

 **sass-to-js** is a Library to easily pass Sass variables via CSS to JavaScript.

-It provides Sass methods to save Sass maps and list as JSON to CSS and

-JavaScript helpers to read those strings from CSS to JavaScript objects.
+It provides Sass methods to save Sass values as JSON to CSS and JavaScript helpers to read them from CSS to JavaScript objects.

 It requires **no dependencies** and has [nice Code Coverage with Tests](https://github.com/malyw/sass-to-js/tree/master/test/jasmine/specs)!

-Tested and works in all browsers up-to IE9 (including).
+sass-to-js has been tested and works in all modern browsers and IE9+.

 ## Usage examples

 You can use it e.g. for passing data from Sass to JS like:

-* media breakpoints list to reuse in JavaScript/HTML (like in [responsive image solutions](https://css-tricks.com/making-sass-talk-to-javascript-with-json/))
+* media breakpoints maps to reuse in JavaScript/HTML (like in [responsive image solutions](https://css-tricks.com/making-sass-talk-to-javascript-with-json/))
 * some variables values (e.g. theme colors, dimensions etc.)
 * list of variable values which might be applied in some circumstances (for example, columns count for different types of devices)
 * to test your Sass code/framework with JavaScript